 - Intelligent Industrial IoT systems

-Prof. Dirk Pesch is Head of the Nimbus Research Centre at Cork Institute of Technology, Cork, Ireland.
-Nimbus carries out research and innovation in Cyber-Physical Systems and the Internet of Things with applications in smart cities and the built environment, energy and water resource management, smart manufacturing, and health and assisted living.
-Dirk’s own research interests focus on architecture, design, algorithms, and performance evaluation of low power, dense and moving wireless/mobile networks and services for Internet of Things and Cyber-Physical System’s applications and interoperability issues associated with IoT applications.
+Dirk Pesch is a Professor in the School of Computer Science and Information Technology at University College Cork in Cork, Ireland.
+Dirk’s research interests focus on architecture, design, algorithms, and performance evaluation of low power, dense and moving wireless/mobile networks and services for Internet of Things and Cyber-Physical System’s applications and interoperability issues associated with IoT applications.
 He has over 25 years research and development experience in both industry and academia and has (co-)authored over 200 scientific articles.
-Dirk is involved in a number of Irish national collaborative research centres, the CONNECT Centre for Future Networks and the CONFIRM Centre for Smart Manufacturing.
+He is involved in a number of Irish national collaborative research centres, the CONNECT Centre for Future Networks and the CONFIRM Centre for Smart Manufacturing.
 He has also been active in many EU funded research projects, having coordinated the FP7 SCUBA and GENiC projects focused on smart building and data centre energy efficiency.
 Dirk is on the editorial board of Springer’s Wireless Networks and the International Journal of Distributed Sensor Networks and contributes to international conference organization in his area of expertise.
 He is a senior member of the IEEE and a member of the ACM.
 Dirk received a Dipl.Ing. degree from RWTH Aachen University, Germany, and a PhD from the University of Strathclyde, Glasgow, Scotland, both in Electrical & Electronic Engineering.

 Theocharis (Theo) Theocharides, University of Cyprus